citp/privacy-policy-historical/t/to/top/topcashback.com.md

   * We may monitor traffic patterns in order to improve our services, to help monitor purchases and commissions and keep accounts up to date.
   * We do not send Junk Email or Spam.
 We may send emails with site updates or offers, but users will be able to specify the type of emails received.
   * We do not pass users details on to third parties, unless specifically requested to do so by the users.
+  * An exception to the above is that we may pass your details on to the merchants or their agents for verification of transactions only and for fraud prevention measures.
+These details passed on will not be used for marketing or any other purposes.

 Users may request to see any information that we hold on them.
 This may include purchase information, account totals, contact details and other information.
 Users may request this information by using our ‘Contact Us’ form.
 There may be a small administration fee for using this service, which will be no more than £10.